 Do we even care anymore?
 Do we read it?
 Do we allow it [alone] to determine our theology, worship, piety, and ethics?

-Historical Context – The roman church caused the people to trust in human mediators who were presumably a little closer to God than we were and, therefore, able to help us approach him:
+Historical Context – The roman church led people to trust in human mediators who were presumably a little closer to God than “ordinary” believers.

 – Submission to the Pope